List of legends in the Quran: Clay birds

+Both the apocryphal Infancy Gospel of Thomas and the Quran feature the story of Jesus creating birds of clay:

 Denial of crucifixion

-The view that Jesus only appeared to be crucified, and did not actually die, predates Islam; it is found in several apocryphal gospels.
+Persian miniature of a man who looks like Isa being hangedThe view that Jesus only appeared to be crucified, and did not actually die, predates Islam; it is found in several apocryphal gospels.

 Irenaeus, in his book Against Heresies (c.
 180 CE), describes Gnostic beliefs that bear remarkable resemblance with the Islamic view: